isomerpages/mccy-cpro/_resources/frequently-asked-questions.md

 Q25.
 If I am not conducting classes this month, do I need to undergo FET?

-You are encouraged to remain on the FET regime even if you are not conducting classes temporarily and continue with weekly testing.
+Although not mandatory, you are encouraged to remain on the FET regime even if you are not conducting classes temporarily and continue with weekly testing.
 This will allow you to be ready to conduct classes when able to resume.

 Q26.
 If I am discontinuing all my in-person classes and only conducting online classes, do I still have to undergo FET?